mish-mash-style/mishmash/README.md

 ## JavaScript
 There are many many JS style guides out there so why reinvent the wheel?
 If you are looking to standardise the way your team writes JS take a look at the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).

+### JavaScript / CSS hooks
+Onlt to be used for JavaScript and not for styling.

 ## NoJS